 • Supports clinical staff to integrate PSP’s into treatment team, development of goals, etc.

 What is Required of Community Mental Health Agencies That Offer the Service?

 Expectations of Community Mental Health Service Provider who wish to employ Parent Support Partners, include that the CMH must:

-- Employ or contract with a Family Organization to employ family members to become Parent Support Partners
+• Employ or contract with a provider agency to employ parents/primary caregivers to become Parent Support Partners

-- Identify a supervisor with the CMHSP to oversee the PSP’s
+• Identify a supervisor with the CMHSP and contract agency if applicable, to oversee the PSP’s

-- Training and on-going support and development for agency staff to integrate family members within the workforce
+• Training and on-going support and development for agency staff to integrate Parent Support Partners within the workforce

-- Transportation and lodging for trainings and quarterly PD/TA meetings
+• Transportation and lodging for trainings and quarterly Professional Development meetings

-- Personnel time for trainings, quarterly PD/TA meetings, coaching, and on-going evaluation
+• Personnel time for trainings, quarterly Professional Development meetings, coaching, and on-going evaluation

 Key Expectations of the Program:

 There is an expectation that the Parent Support Partner Service will be an intervention-based service and attached to a treatment goal.